South East Region

 Points of interest and things to do in Anambra state include:

-Egbe Cham (are Dane guns used for hunting and ceremonies in pre-colonial days and most of these are of cast iron and locally made, and powered by gun powder and were used by the Igbo even before recorded history.
-Aluminium Pot Molding (production here involves a high level of artistry and efficiency which is shown by the large number of finished products crafted on daily basis).
+Egbe Cham (are Dane guns used for hunting and ceremonies in pre-colonial days and most of these are of cast iron and locally made, and powered by gunpowder and were used by the Igbo even before recorded history.
+Aluminium Pot Molding (production here involves a high level of artistry and efficiency which is shown by a large number of finished products crafted on daily basis).

 Other places of interest include: